symfony/symfony-docs/cookbook/request/load_balancer_reverse_proxy.rst

 to get information like the client's IP address, host, port and whether or not the request is using HTTPS.

-But What if the IP of my Reverse Proxy Changes Constantly!
+But what if the IP of my Reverse Proxy Changes Constantly!
 ----------------------------------------------------------

 Some reverse proxies (like Amazon's Elastic Load Balancers) don't have a